Fox-ML-infrastructure/FoxML_Core/COMMERCIAL_LICENSE.md

    - No redistribution or sharing with third parties
    - Evaluation purposes only
    - Must request in writing (subject to approval)
+   - **Each organization (including Affiliates) is limited to one 30-day evaluation period.
+Repeated evaluation requests from the same organization, related entities, or entities under common control are not permitted.**

 2. **Paid Pilot:** Organizations may execute a Pilot Order Form and pay applicable Pilot fees ($35,000) for extended evaluation (4–6 weeks).
 Pilot fees are credited 100% toward the first-year Annual License if converted within 60 days.